Start location: West Linton (NT 150 520)

 The first half kilometre or so is fairly steeply up hill with houses either side.
 Eventually the track, which is rather rough, levels off and there are fields either side, with Leadlaw Hill rising to the east and views developing to the north.
 The last bit of the track, which remains rough levels off.
 The Roman Road (Old Biggar Road), at which this right of way ends, has a fairly good tarmac surface.

-The Loan is promoted along with The Catwalk as a classic circular family walk by West Linton's community website, but owing to the Catwalk's steepness they do not recommend this route for unaccompanied children.
+The Loan is promoted along with The Catwalk as a classic circular family walk by the North Tweeddale Paths Group, but owing to the Catwalk's steepness they do not recommend this route for unaccompanied children.

 OS Landranger 65 (Falkirk & West Lothian)